Chief of Research

 Area of Expertise: In-vitro fertilization, Molecular Biology, Mechanisms of human diseases, Phage Biology, Endometriosis, Contraceptive Research, Systematic Reviews and meta-analysis

-IPR as a platform for research, diagnosis and product development
+KIPRE as a platform for research, diagnosis and product development

-IPR Departments
+KIPRE Departments

 1. Reproductive Health and Biology department.
 Conduct research on microbicides, contraceptives, endometriosis, assisted reproductive technology, Chlamydia & herpes infections, prostate cancer and related reproductive tract infections and disorders.
 This department also houses the phage biology program: Read More